xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 - Zettelkasten [**can be dangerous**](https://medium.com/@nickmilo22/my-pkm-story-3763985b7a3e) and counter-productive:
 you have to manage your knowlegde in the right way, which is not the *only* way.
 If you don't care about the effectiveness of your system and filling it with random stuff, it may blow up.

-First of all, let's immediatly point out that the best app created up to now with a specific focus on Zettelkasten is [Obsidian](https://obsidian.md).
-It's very recent and it has a few controversies, specially about the fact that it's independently developed but not open source.
+First of all, let's point out that the best app created up to now with a specific focus on Zettelkasten is [Obsidian](https://obsidian.md).
+It's very recent and it has a few controversies, especially about the fact that it's independently developed but not open source, but most importantly that is uses a propietary formatting and reference system using `[[` and `]]` as internal links delimiters.
 Nevertheless, we're focusing on the system, not the app.
-With a few adaptations, the software can change in the future.
+With a few adaptations, the software may also change, in the future.

 ### Moving out of previous systems

-1. Exporting a folder with all of Joplin's markdown files (unfortunately, exported files don't contain YAML front matter: they contain no metadata)
+1. Exporting a folder with all of Joplin's markdown files (unfortunately, files aren't exported with any front matter or metadata)